 The Stockholm Prize in Criminology is an international prize in the field of criminology.
 The prize is awarded for outstanding achievements in criminological research or for the application of research results by practitioners for the reduction of crime and the advancement of human rights.

-Learn more about the winners (Stockholm University Press release)
+Learn more about the winners (Stockholm University press release)

 The objectives of The Stockholm Prize in Criminology are to promote the development of: